-Any discussion of addressing students behavior, emotional, and learning problems must recognize the full range of factors that cause such problems, and any approach to mental health in schools must address all (not just some) students.
+Any discussion of addressing students behavior, emotional, and learning problems must recognize the full range of factors that cause such problems, and any approach to student support must address all (not just some) students.

 The causes of negative feelings, thoughts, and behaviors range from environmental/system deficits and minor group/ individual vulnerabilities to major biological disabilities.
-It is the full range of causes that account for the large number of children and adolescents who are reported as having mental health, psychosocial, or developmental problems.
+It is the full range of causes that account for the large number of children and adolescents who are reported as having behavior, learning, socio-emotional, psychosocial, mental and physical health, or developmental problems.

 With the movement toward schools and communities working collaboratively, difficulties often arise because participants are talking about different missions and agendas.
 One result is that some are concerned mainly about the needs of subgroups of students and their families, while others are focused on all children and families.
 For example, representatives of mental health agencies usually are concerned with connecting to schools to increase access to clinical services for those with significant emotional problems.
 While student support staff from a school are concerned about students with emotional problems, they also have to focus on every student who has a learning, behavior, and emotional problem and on ensuring that all students have an equal opportunity to succeed at school.
 The mission and agenda of community mental health agencies can be met by serving some young people; schools must serve all students.
-Mental health in schools must focus on the many and not just think in terms of providing greater access to clinical services for a few.
-Moreover, mental health in schools is about helping to engage and re-engage students as classroom learners.
+Student support must focus on the many and not just think in terms of providing greater access to clinical services for a few.
+Moreover, student support is about helping to engage and re-engage students as classroom learners.